Proudly Australian Made

 It was hot, sticky, heavy work, involving shared equipment and lots of squashed bees.

 makes harvesting honey as simple as turning a tap.
 It’s so much easier for the beekeeper and so much easier on the bees.
-The bees don’t even seem to notice when you turn the Flow
+You can just turn the Flow

-Frames and watch as 3kg of honey pours out into your jar from each one.
+Key and watch as 3kg of honey pours into your jar from each Flow Frame.

 LEARN HOW FLOW WORKS